robinbb/blog/src/hugo/content/blog/essential-leadership-techniques-in-wfh.md

 It is very easy to be oblivious to what is being communicated with body language.
 The new communication media used after the transition to WFH - chat, forum posts, email, audio calls - do not give body language signals.
-Now that body language is now longer a communication signal that you are getting, the quality of your communication risks dropping.
-Consider the following, for
+Now that body language is not a communication signal that you are getting, the quality of your communication risks dropping.
+Consider the following, for example:
-example:

 - Nodding in approval, or lack thereof, when seeking buy-in.
 - Smiling when presented with a proposed course of action.